 Adopt a child-like attitude and be curious and question everything.
 Question your recurring thoughts and examine WHY you believe what you believe.

 What if many of the thoughts and beliefs you were handed down by your parents, schools and religions despite their best intentions weren’t the truth?

-However our need for social acceptance and validation from others can be so strong and compelling that it can be hard to break free from it.
+But our need for social acceptance and validation from others can be so strong and compelling that it can be hard to break free from it.